-- Updates were made to the NSWDs/IDDE Component, Section 3 in December 2017 and January 2019 to incorporate over-irrigation prohibitions and add details on the FOD Management Program at SAN.
-The outline of potential NSWDs at SAN were reorganized in Sections 3.1.1 3.1.2. - Updates were made to the escalated enforcement levels in the Enforcement Section of the NSWDs/IDDE Component, Section 3 in January 2022.
+• Updates were made to the NSWDs/IDDE Component, Section 3 in December 2017 and January 2019 to incorporate over-irrigation prohibitions and add details on the FOD Management Program at SAN.
+The outline of potential NSWDs at SAN were reorganized in Sections 3.1.1 - 3.1.2.